linyuxuanlin/Wiki_MkDocs/docs/en/DockerCompose-镜像编排工具.md

     restart: unless-stopped
 ```

-In this YAML file, two instances, `web` and `database`, are defined and started.
+In this YAML file, instances of `web` and `database` are defined and launched.

 ## Installation and Configuration of Docker Compose

-Docker Compose depends on Docker Engine, so please make sure you have installed Docker Engine environment first.
-If you haven't installed it yet, you can refer to the previous tutorial: [**Docker Basics**](https://wiki-power.com/en/Docker%E5%9F%BA%E7%A1%80%E7%9F%A5%E8%AF%86/), to install Docker Engine.
+Docker Compose relies on Docker Engine, so make sure you have Docker Engine installed before proceeding.
+If you haven't installed Docker Engine yet, you can refer to the previous tutorial: [**Docker Fundamentals**](to_be_replace[3]), to install Docker Engine.

-If you are using the Windows/MacOS/Linux desktop client, you do not need to install Docker Compose separately, as it is already included.
-The following introduces the installation method of Docker Compose under Linux Docker Engine environment.
+If you are using the Windows/MacOS/Linux desktop client, you don't need to install Docker Compose separately, as it's already included.
+Here, we will explain how to install Docker Compose on a Linux Docker Engine environment.

-To install Docker Compose on Ubuntu and Debian, use the following command:
+For Ubuntu and Debian, use the following commands to install Docker Compose:

 ```shell
 sudo apt-get update
 sudo apt-get install docker-compose-plugin
 ```

-For RPM-based Linux distributions (such as CentOS), use the following command:
+For RPM-based Linux distributions such as CentOS, use the following commands to install Docker Compose:

 ```shell
 sudo yum update
 sudo yum install docker-compose-plugin
 ```

-After installation, use the following command to check if it was successful:
+Once the installation is complete, verify its success using the following command:

 ```shell
 docker compose version
 ```

-## How to use Docker Compose
+## How to Use Docker Compose

-Generally, we create a `compose.yaml` file (old versions use `docker-compose.yml`, which is also compatible) and place it in a directory named after the application, such as `web/compose.yaml`.
+In general, we create a `compose.yaml` file (or the older version, `docker-compose.yml`, which is also compatible) and place it in a directory named after the application, for example, `web/compose.yaml`.

-To run the program, simply execute the `docker compose up` command in this directory to start the service according to the configuration in the YAML file.
-(Adding the `-d` parameter can run it in the background.)
+To run the application, simply execute the `docker compose up` command in this directory, and it will start the services according to the configuration in the YAML file.
+(You can run it in the background with the `-d` flag.)

-To stop the application stack, use `docker compose down`.
+To stop the running application stack, use `docker compose down`.

-## Writing Docker Compose files
+## Writing Docker Compose Files

-The default way to open Docker Compose is to create a YAML format file named `compose.yaml`.
-Here is a sample template that includes all available parameters (but not necessarily all required):
+The default way to work with Docker Compose is to create a YAML-format file, typically named `compose.yaml`.
+Below is a template example that includes all available parameters (although you don't necessarily need to use all of them):

 ```yaml title="compose.yaml"
 version: "3"